io-m/wedge-api/README.md

 ## Wappsto on the edge (Wedge) API

 Communication is is based using (gRPC)[https://grpc.io/] remote RPC (Remote Procedure Call) framework and Protocol Buffers (aka protobuf)[https://developers.google.com/protocol-buffers/] library.
-Language neutral data structues, in our case 'protobuf' directory contain files 'node.proto' and 'wedge.proto', are converted to python or other language data types.
+It is a library for creating language neutral data structures, in our case 'protobuf' directory contain files 'node.proto' and 'wedge.proto',which can be converted to python or other language data types.
 It become as a contract between client and server, even they _speak_ different languages.

 ## How to build